 - Schematic representation performs full 3D simulation on-the-fly and is suitable for analysis and optimization in WIPL‑D environment.

-- User-friendly GUI with a straightforward two-stage filter design,
+- User-friendly GUI with a straightforward, wizard-like two-stage filter design,

 - Lowpass, bandpass, highpass and bandstop filters,